Skip to content

 op two(): void;

-one will use ApiKey auth and two will use the Basic auth.
+In this example, one will use ApiKey auth and two will use Basic auth:

 @useAuth(BasicAuth)